DavidKayser/MixedMessages/README.md

 + Node.js 17.3.0

 ## Launch
-To run this program, have node installed and type node script.js in the terminal from the directory this project is located in.
+To run this program simply click the "click" button and a story will generate.